Log Cabin syrup

-Log Cabin is an American brand of pre-packaged syrups owned by Conagra Brands.
+Log Cabin is an American brand of pre-packaged table syrups owned by Conagra Brands.

 Brand history

 Log Cabin syrup was introduced in 1887.
-Grocer Patrick James Towle (1835-1912), who lived in the village of Forest Lake, Minnesota, initially formulated it.
-He named the syrup in honor of his childhood hero, Abraham Lincoln, who was famed for having been raised in a log cabin.
+Grocer Patrick J. Towle (1835-1912), initially formulated as a way to dispose of left over corn syrup.
+He named the resulting product in honor of his childhood hero, Abraham Lincoln, who was famed for having been raised in a log cabin.

 Acquisitions

 The brand was acquired by General Foods in 1927, and it remained one of that company's major brands for decades, General Foods merged with Kraft in 1990, and Kraft General Foods sold the Log Cabin brand to Aurora Foods in 1997.
 Under Aurora's ownership, Log Cabin partnered with the National Park Service to restore some historic log cabins.
 But after Aurora Foods went bankrupt, Pinnacle Foods acquired it in March 2004.